 We will continue to keep the community updated as the project progresses.

 The NSW Government is planning to replace Mandagery Creek Bridge at Manildra with a new concrete bridge.More information

 Transport for NSW has prepared a Review of Environmental Factors (REF) to determine the environmental and social impacts for the replacement of Mandagery Creek Bridge.

-The REF is now on display for public information and comment from 12 October to 12 November 2020.
+The REF is now on display for public information and comment until 12 November 2020.